 “We’ll just do media at the proper time,” he said.

-Time Warner (TWX) Cable entered into a 20-year agreement last year with the Los Angeles Lakers, Johnson’s former National Basketball Association team.
+Time Warner (TWX:US) Cable entered into a 20-year agreement last year with the Los Angeles Lakers, Johnson’s former National Basketball Association team.
 As part of the arrangement, Time Warner will launch high-definition regional sports networks in English and Spanish.
 Lakers games previously were shown on Fox.